FOREX-Euro slumps to two-decade low as recession fears bite

 By Marc Jones

-LONDON, July 5 (Reuters) - The euro slumped to a two-decade low on Tuesday as the latest surge in European gas prices added to worries about a recession, while there was no stopping the dollar as U.S. Treasury yields staged a rebound.
+LONDON, July 5 (Reuters) - The euro slumped to a two-decade low on Tuesday as the latest surge in European gas prices added to the region's recession worries and a rebound in U.S. Treasury yields sent the dollar on another tear.

-Swathes of currencies were under pressure.
-The euro's 1% drop EUR=EBS took it to its weakest since the end of 2002.
-Japan's yen JPY=EBS was near 24-year lows again, while Norway's crown tumbled 1.2% as gas workers went on strike.
+Many currencies were under pressure.
+The euro's 1.2% drop EUR=EBS took it to its weakest since the end of 2002.
+Japan's yen JPY=EBS was near 24-year lows again, while Norway's crown tumbled 1.2% as gas workers there went on strike.

-MUFG's head of global markets research, Derek Halpenny, said the risks of Europe backsliding into a recession looked to be growing after another big 17% jump in natural gas prices in both Europe and in Britain.
+Economists said the risks of Europe backsliding into a recession were clearly growing after another big 17% jump in natural gas prices in both Europe and in Britain looked set to push inflation even higher.

 Concerns about how the European Central Bank will react were gnawing at sentiment after German Bundesbank chief Joachim Nagel had hit out at the ECB's plans to try and shield highly indebted countries from surging borrowing rates.

-"It will continue to be very difficult for the euro to rally in any meaningful way with the energy picture worsening and risks to economic growth increasing notably," said MUFG's Halpenny.
+"It will continue to be very difficult for the euro to rally in any meaningful way with the energy picture worsening and risks to economic growth increasing notably," said MUFG's head of global markets research Derek Halpenny.

+Frontline traders who spoke to Reuters said there had also been a major dollar order in early trading, perhaps as U.S. markets had been closed on Monday for the July 4th holiday.

+One said that coupled with the energy price angst it caused a chain reaction, spilling into equity markets and bond markets as then speeding the euro's fall as it broke through its 2017 low of $1.0340.

-The heavy selloff also saw the euro drop to the lowest against the Swiss franc EURCHF= since the Swiss National Bank abandoned its currency cap in 2015.
-It fell against sterling too although the pound has its own economic and political worries to cope with at the moment.
+The heavy volatility also saw the shared currency drop to the lowest against the Swiss franc EURCHF= since the Swiss National Bank abandoned its currency cap in 2015.
+It fell against sterling too, although the pound's GBP=EBS own economic and political worries had left it below $1.20 again.

-Even the Australian dollar failed to gain traction despite the country's first back-to-back 50 basis point interest rate hike in recent memory overnight, which also cemented the fastest run up in rates there since 1994.
+Even the Australian dollar stumbled badly despite the country's first back-to-back 50 basis point interest rate hike in recent memory overnight, which also cemented the fastest run up in rates there since 1994.

 The Aussie AUD=D3 swooped 1% lower to $0.6787, after trading as high as $0.6895 earlier in the day.
 It is now down nearly 7% this year.